MichaelSebero/PrivateGPT4Linux/README.md

   # Should be matching the selected model
   max_new_tokens: 4096
   context_window: 3900
-  tokenizer: NousResearch/Nous-Hermes-Llama2-13b | Change this to where the model file originates.
+  tokenizer: NousResearch/Nous-Hermes-Llama2-13b | Change this to where the model file is located.
 ```
 > You might have to modify [ max_new_tokens ] to match the model's max tokens.